bsara/firehose-ember-shared/README.md

 **NOTE**: This is not meant to be cloned down as an independent repo.
 It is inteded to be included in ember projects as a submodule.

-Add this as a submodule in your root project directory:
+If you are creating a new client app, add this as a submodule in your root project directory:

     $ git submodule add https://github.com/mysterioustrousers/firehose-ember-shared.git shared

+## Configuring Shared Components

+If you are cloning an existing client app that already contains this repo as a submodule (such as `firehose-browser`, `firehose-billing`, etc.), run these commands to configure the submodule for the first time:

+    $ git submodule init
+    $ git submodule update

+This will update the `shared` folder, in the root directory of every project, with all the shared files.
 Then, run the following script to create a post-receive hook that will symlink all shared files into their respective path in your project.

     $ cd shared && ./install

 After that, `/.update` will be run after each `git pull`.
 You can also run `/.update` manually from within the `shared` submodule and it will update the symlinks.

 #### Required Project Structure